sbbauer/crimsondown/README.md

 New to this package are the `chapter_` output formats, designed for drafting chapters without dealing with all the front matter and fancy formatting.
 The `.Rmd` files can just be copied from a chapter folder to the full document folder when you're ready to render the whole thing.
 Both pdf and word versions are available, as is a version that uses the [`redoc`](https://noamross.github.io/redoc/) package to output word documents.
 The goal of this is to make going back and forth between RMarkdown and Word easier.
 I have no idea if it will work or be useful here.

 Although you might want to start off with just a chapter, you should first go through the whole thesis template to see how it works, as there is a lot of documentation in the template files.
-The instrucitons below will walk you through this.
+The instructions below will walk you through this.

 # Using crimsondown to write your dissertation